 Administrative determination: Within two weeks following the formal complaint conference, the building administrator shall determine whether: The complaint is justified and documentation regarding the complaint is to be included in the staff member’s personnel file and/or evaluation report, or; The complaint is without justification and documentation shall not be included in the staff member’s personnel file or evaluation report.

 Notice of administrative determination: The building administrator shall mail or deliver a written copy of his or her decision to the student and to the staff member involved.
-Appeal to the Chief Student Services Officer: If the student believes the decision reached by the building administrator is wrong, the student may appeal the decision to the Chief Student Services Officer.
+Appeal to the Director of Student Support Services: If the student believes the decision reached by the building administrator is wrong, the student may appeal the decision to the Director of Student Support Services.